 If you are interested in trying your gun out before buying online, you can definitely try one of the following:

 - Check with the multiple ranges that are in your area to see if you can practice with the gun or a similar gun you are interested in purchasing.

 - Call a local gun shop.
 Many are already members of multiple ranges or may have that gun in stock and will let you hold it/shoulder it to see how it feels.

 - You can join a local social media gun club.
 Many members are more than happy to take you to the range and give you pointers.

 There are a few most commonly used and trusted websites used for online gun sales:

-- Brownells (one of the most common since 1939)
+- Brownells (one of the largest retailers since 1935)

-We recommend Brownells as it is the one site we have had the best experiences.
+I recommend Palmetto State Armory as a great place to shop online.
+They are one of the sites I have had the best experiences with super fast shipping and great customer service.
 All of the above are quality stores, so choose the one you like best.

 Once you have decided on our online dealer and which gun you want, be sure to add the gun to your cart and you will check out with your own address.
 The merchant will have a specific area to insert your FFL dealer that your gun will be shipped to, this is covered in the next step.

 A Federal Firearms Licensed Dealer must receive the gun and hold it for the required period of time dictated by your resident state.
 There is a FFL Registry that you can use to look up local licensed dealers, or you can call any local gun shop.